Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Was The Fat-to-Protein Ratio Created?

 This number isn’t literal.
 It’s only meant as a guide.
-It should not be used to analyze dog foods, but it can help you understand more about what your dog is eating.
+It should not be used to analyze dog foods, but it may help you understand more about what your dog is eating.

 The average FPR for wet and dry dog food is typically 55%–60%.
 Most dry foods come in at lower than 70%.

-A good rule of thumb is to avoid any food with an FPR higher than 90%.
+A good rule of thumb is to avoid any food with an FPR higher than 90% – though the odds of finding such a ratio in a commercial diet are very rare.

-How Do I Find the Fat-to-Protein Ratio of Dog Food?
+How Do I Calculate the Fat-to-Protein Ratio of Dog Food?

 For example: